Getting a Mortgage In The USA

 However, broadly speaking, the main eligibility factors are:

 - Age – Most lenders in the US have an age cap of 75 when the loan expires.
-Older borrowers may still be able to borrow but will usually need to find a lender who looks at applications on a case-by-case basis.
+Older borrowers may still be able to borrow, but they will usually need to find a lender who looks at applications on a case-by-case basis.
 Retirees can submit Individual Retirement Accounts or a 401k plan to prove income with some lenders.

 Lending criteria and necessary documentation also vary depending on whether you have a Green Card or not.